-My work investigates computational creativity and synthetic cognition, designing hybrid complex systems where language and self-organizing processes generate aesthetic experiences.
+My work traverses themes such as queer longing and techno-intimacy, cybernetics and time travel, migration, displacement, and diasporic memory, as well as AI ethics, recursion, and synthetic cognition.
+I investigate computational creativity and synthetic cognition, designing hybrid complex systems where language and self-organizing processes generate aesthetic experiences.
 My artistic practice includes machine learning for embodied digital interaction, generative AI, movement and voice, creative coding and app development, generative writing, bottom-up robotics, dance improvisation, and Vipassana meditation.
 I deploy my work as dynamic browser-based art, open-source code, improvisational scores, sound environments, AI chatbots, and video.
 I organize these into installations, workshops, participatory performances, and lectures, all published and distributed under open-source licenses.

 In 2007, I launched dance-tech.net, a social network for interdisciplinary explorers of movement performance, innovators, and emergent performance practices.
 I’ve produced over 200 video interviews as one of the first international video bloggers dedicated to the intersection of dance, arts, and digital technology.
 I’ve also published several essays and created pioneering XR projects for knowledge transmission within dance and art festivals.
 In 2011, I created movimiento.org in Spanish and Portuguese, supported by the South American Network of Dance.
 These networks have received support from Motion Bank and The Forsythe Company (Germany), Panorama Festival (Brazil), Transmediaakademy (Germany), Lake Studios Berlin, and many others.